Jacob Stallings Preview, Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 19th in MLB.
+- The Pirates pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Pirates have a 4.61 team ERA that ranks 22nd across all league pitching staffs.
+- The Pirates have the 22nd-ranked team ERA among all league pitching staffs (4.61).

-- Pirates pitchers combine to give up the eighth-fewest home runs in baseball (178 total, 1.1 per game).
+- Pirates pitchers combine to allow the eighth-fewest home runs in baseball (178 total, 1.1 per game).

-- Bido (2-5 with a 6.36 ERA and 44 strikeouts in 46 2/3 innings pitched) gets the start for the Pirates, his ninth of the season.
+- Priester (3-2 with a 7.86 ERA and 33 strikeouts in 44 2/3 innings pitched) makes the start for the Pirates, his eighth of the season.

-- In his most recent time out -- out of the bullpen on Saturday, Aug.
-26 -- the righty threw 2 1/3 innings against the Chicago Cubs, giving up eight earned runs while surrendering five hits.
+- The righty last appeared on Sunday against the Cincinnati Reds, when he went six innings, allowing two earned runs while giving up two hits.

-- The 27-year-old has put up an ERA of 6.36, with 8.5 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .274 batting average against him.
+- The 23-year-old has put up an ERA of 7.86, with 6.6 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .273 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.